inbo/protocolsource/CONTRIBUTING.md

         2.  alternatively, download the rendered version: see [these instructions](REVIEWING.md)

     5.  add text, media, ... to the Rmarkdown files
     6.  save your changes

     7.  stage, commit, push changes

 8. When finished, go to your draft pull request and press 'ready for review'

-   1. Wait for the continuous integration checks to finish and see if you the checks succeeded.
+   1. Wait for the continuous integration checks to finish and see if the checks succeeded.
    These checks will run `protocolhelper::check_frontmatter()` and `protocolhelper::check_structure()`.
-   In case there are problems with the YAML front matter of your `index.Rmd` file or problems with the structure of the protocol not confirming with the protocol templates, these problems will be listen and can be consulted.
+   In case there are problems with the YAML front matter of your `index.Rmd` file or problems with the structure of the protocol not conforming to the protocol templates, these problems will be listed and can be consulted.

        1. Address the problems detected by `protocolhelper::check_frontmatter` or `protocolhelper::check_structure`.
 You can see the list of problems by clicking on the check online (at the bottom of the pull request webpage).
 Alternatively, you can run these functions locally and see the list of problems printed in your console.